-There are however a number of tests which can be helpful for clinicians to look for physical signs of Endometriosis and to also help rule out other conditions.
-However, often at times these tests can still miss Endometriosis, therefore, multiple diagnostic tools are sometimes required to achieve an accurate diagnosis.
+There are however several tests which can be helpful for doctors to look for physical signs of Endometriosis and to also rule out other potential causes for your pain.

-Should your specific results return inconclusive or negative results, we would still encourage you to seek further medical assistance or tests if your symptoms are persistent or you still suspect Endometriosis.
+It is important to understand that Endometriosis does not always show up on scans, therefore should your test results return inconclusive or clear, we would still encourage you to seek further medical help or tests if your symptoms are persistent and you still suspect Endometriosis.

 Which tests will I find helpful?

 Below we have listed several tests you may find helpful through your Endometriosis journey.
 For some people, these tests can cause feelings of anxiety, especially if it’s your first time having them.

 We call this ‘scanxiety’, and while its perfectly normal to feel nervous, knowing what to expect can help reduce these feelings.

 Things you can do to help.

 If you would feel more comfortable with a female doctor or sonographer carrying out these tests, be sure to mention this upon booking your appointment.